XCOM 2 Class Analysis: Reaper

 Reapers gain +25 to their Hack rating, and security towers can't detect Reapers.

 The boost to Hack is pretty pointless and mystifying, running contrary to both the Reaper's thematics (The Reapers pride themselves on using home-grown Earth technology, why can you make them especially good at hacking Alien tech?) and to their gameplay.
-(The only hackables they even can interact with will automatically break Shadow to do so, when Shadow is the majority of the point of a Reaper.
+(The vast majority of hackables they even can interact with will automatically break Shadow to do so, when Shadow is the majority of the point of a Reaper.
 This includes using a Skulljack, since it requires getting adjacent to the target)

 The ability to ignore security towers is situational, but useful when it applies.
 By default, security towers are the most limiting things on a map to a Reaper's movement, as Shadow has no effect on their detection radius.
 ADVENT city center maps in particular are prone to placing security towers to block off bridges and other key travel points, so on VIP-related missions it's pretty reliably useful.
 As those are the maps that put you on the harshest time pressure, broadly speaking, ensuring your Reaper can scout even through security towers to let you advance the rest of the squad at maximum speed without activating pods at problematic moments is extremely useful.